Heaton Moor Road

 SK4 4PB

-Our Church is called the Church of St Mary and St Mina, named after the Mother of Christ, and the great martyr, and celibate soldier, St Mina of Fayat, known to many as St Mina the wonder worker for his many miracles.
+Our Church is called the Church of St Mary and St Mina, named after the Mother of Christ, and the great martyr, and celibate soldier, St Mina of Vayat, known to many as St Mina the wonder worker for his many miracles.

 It is located in Stockport, Greater Manchester and was one of the first Coptic Churches to be established in the UK.